-In 1441 a Sussex Knight by the name of Roger Fiennes petitioned the Crown for the right to crenellate or fortify his manor of Herstmonceux.
+In 1441 a Sussex Knight by the name of Roger Fiennes petitioned the Crown for the right to ‘crenellate’ or fortify his manor of Herstmonceux.
 He had risen to prominence after serving Henry V at the Battle of Agincourt (1415) and later serving as Treasurer of the Household of Henry VI.
 He had amassed a considerable fortune and had decided to use it to construct a castle befitting of his family’s new found importance.
-The building was at the time the largest private home in England, and since it adopted the French fashion of building in brick, the castle of Herstmonceux was unique.
+The building was the largest private home in England at the time, and since it adopted the French fashion of building in brick, the castle of Herstmonceux was unique.
 The Fiennes family fortunes continued to rise until the reign of Henry VIII (1509-1548) when the castle’s owner, young Thomas Lord Dacre, was implicated in the murder of a neighbour’s gamekeeper.
-Henry VIII saw his opportunity, Lord Dacre was executed at Tyburn in 1541 and the estate was seized by the crown.
+Henry VIII saw his opportunity to seize the estate for the crown, and Lord Dacre was executed at Tyburn in 1541.
 Fortunately, the family was reinstated when Elizabeth I became queen.